 To divert from this limitation, we used data from the SHINE (Simple HINdex Estimator) project to infer the researchers' h-index.
-SHINE provides a website that shows the h-index of almost two thousands Computer Science conferences.
+SHINE provides a website that shows the h-index of almost two thousand Computer Science conferences.
 They crawled Google Scholar, searching for the title of papers published in these conferences, which allowed them to effectively estimate the h-index of the target conferences based on the citations computed by Google Scholar.
 Although SHINE only allows one to search for the h-index of conferences, the SHINE developers kindly allowed us to access their dataset to infer the h-index of researchers based on the conferences they crawled.

 As SHINE does not track all existing Computer Science conferences, researchers' h-index might be underestimated when computed with this data.
 To investigate this issue, we compared the h-index of a set of researchers with a profile on Google Scholar with their estimated h-index based on the SHINE data.
 For this, we randomly selected 10 researchers for each of the eight SIG’s flagship conferences and extracted their h-indexes from their Google Scholar profiles.
 In comparison with the h-index we estimated from SHINE, the Google Scholar values are, on average, 50% higher, but they are highly correlated (Pearson's correlation coefficient is 0.85), which indicates that researchers have proportional h-index estimations in both systems.

-Comparing Author’s and Coauthor’s h-index
+Comparing the h-index of a researcher with her coauthors

-Having accurately obtained the h-index of computer science researchers and their coauthors, we can compare one’s h-index with her coauthors.
+Having accurately estimated the h-index of the authors from the eight ACM SIG conferences, we can compare one’s h-index with her coauthors.

-Next, Table 1 shows the fraction of authors with h-index smaller than the average of their coauthors.
+Table 1 shows the fraction of authors with h-index smaller than the average of their coauthors.
 We can note that even focusing in authors that published in flagship conferences of ACM SIGs, the fraction of authors that might be below the average is quite high, varying from 60% to 80%.
 When we look at percentage of authors with at least one coauthor with higher h-index than hers, the numbers are higher than 90% for most of the conferences.

-Table 1: Comparison results of one’s h-index with coauthors
+Table 1: Comparison results of one’s h-index with coauthors (tranformar em um gráfico)